Organizational effectiveness: Multiple dimensions

-Hence, Organizational effectiveness is typically evaluated within nonprofit organizations using logic models.
+Organizational effectiveness is evaluated within nonprofit organizations using logic models.
 Logic models are a management tool widely used in the nonprofit sector in program evaluation.
 Logic models are created for specific programs to link specific, measurable inputs to specific, measurable impacts.
-Typically, logic models specify how program inputs, such as money and staff time, production activities and outputs, such as services delivered, which in turn lead to impacts, such as improved beneficiary health.
+Typically, logic models specify how program inputs production activities and outputs, such as services delivered, which in turn lead to impacts, such as improved beneficiary health.